OlegZee/claude-code-gitea-action/README.md

 @claude Please review this PR and suggest improvements
 ```

-Claude will analyze the changes and provide feedback.
+Claude will analyze the changes and provide feedback with inline comments on specific lines of code.
+When you request subsequent reviews, Claude automatically:
+- Checks for existing reviews it has posted previously
+- Avoids duplicating comments that were already made
+- Focuses only on new issues or problems that weren't addressed
+- Acknowledges fixes in the review summary

 #### Fix Bugs from Screenshots